The algebra of observables in noncommutative deformation theory: The closure property

 so it is clearly an isomorphism for $n = 1$.
 For $n \ge 2$, we have that $B_n = B/J(B)^n$ is a finite dimensional algebra with the same simple modules as $B$ since $M_i J^n = 0$.
 We may therefore consider the versal morphism of the swarm $\fm M$ of right $B_n$-modules, which is an isomorphism by the Generalized Burnside Theorem since $\enm_B(M_i) = k$ for $1 \le i \le r$.
 Finally, any derivation $D: B \to \hmm_k(M_i,M_j)$ satisfies $D(J^n) = 0$ when $n \ge 2$.
 Therefore, we have that

-This implies that $B/J(B)^n \to C/J(C)^n$ coincides with the versal morphism of the swarm $\fm M$ of right $B_n$-modules, and therefore it is an isomorphism. \end{proof}
+and this implies that $B/J(B)^n \to C/J(C)^n$ coincides with the versal morphism of the swarm $\fm M$ of right $B_n$-modules.
+It is therefore an isomorphism. \end{proof}

-Theorem \ref{t:defm-closure} implies that the assignment $(A, \fm M) \mapsto (B, \fm M)$ is a closure operation when $A$ is a finitely generated $k$-algebra and $\fm M = \{ M_1, \dots, M_r \}$ is a family of finite dimensional right $A$-modules such that $\enm_A(M_i) = k$ for $1 \le i \le r$.
-In other words, the algebra $B = \mathcal O(\fm M)$ has the following properties: \begin{enumerate} \item The family $\fm M$ is the family of simple right $B$-modules. \item The family $\fm M$ has exactly the same module-theoretic properties, in terms of extensions and matric Massey products, considered as a family of modules over $B$ as over $A$. \end{enumerate} Moreover, these properties characterize the algebra of observables $B = \mathcal O(\fm M)$.
+Theorem \ref{t:defm-closure} implies that the assignment $(A, \fm M) \mapsto (B, \fm M)$ is a closure operation when $A$ is a finitely generated $k$-algebra and $\fm M = \{ M_1, \dots, M_r \}$ is a family of finite dimensional right $A$-modules.
+In other words, the algebra $B = \mathcal O(\fm M)$ has the following properties: \begin{enumerate} \item The family $\fm M$ is the family of simple right $B$-modules. \item The family $\fm M$ has exactly the same module-theoretic properties, in terms of extensions and matric Massey products, considered as a family of $B$-modules and as a family of $A$-modules. \end{enumerate} Moreover, these properties characterize the algebra of observables $B = \mathcal O(\fm M)$.